pmichali/lazyjack/README.md

 * Some newer versions of docker break the enabling of IPv6 in the containers used for DNS64 and NAT64.
 * CNI v0.7.1+ is needed for full IPv6 support by plugins.
 * Relies on the tayga and bind6 containers (as provided by other developers), for IPv6 only mode.
 * The `init` command modifies the specified configuration YAML file.
-As a result, `init` must be done before copying the config YAML to other nodes.
+As a result, `init` must be done before copying the config YAML to other nodes, unless you are running in insecure mode where the `init` step is not needed and the config YAML is not updated.
-* Because the config YAML file is modified by the root user, permissions is set to 777, so that the non-root user can still modify the file.
+* In normal mode, because the config YAML file is modified by the root user, permissions is set to 777, so that the non-root user can still modify the file.

 ## Troubleshooting